harshitpareek0007/Customer-Churn-Data-Analysis-Using-Power-BI-/README.md

 Feature engineering
 Predictive modeling
 Visualization of insights and recommendations
-Project Steps
+#Project Steps
-Data Collection: Gathered customer data from various sources, including CRM systems and transaction logs.
+ 1.Data Collection: Gathered customer data from various sources, including CRM systems and transaction logs.

-Data Preparation: Cleaned and preprocessed the data to ensure its quality and suitability for Power BI.
+ 2.Data Preparation: Cleaned and preprocessed the data to ensure its quality and suitability for Power BI.

-Exploratory Data Analysis (EDA): Utilized Power BI's visualization capabilities to explore the dataset, identify patterns, and gain initial insights.
+ 3.Exploratory Data Analysis (EDA): Utilized Power BI's visualization capabilities to explore the dataset, identify patterns, and gain initial insights.

-Churn Analysis: Defined churn criteria and analyzed churn rates, trends, and associated factors using Power BI visualizations.
+ 4.Churn Analysis: Defined churn criteria and analyzed churn rates, trends, and associated factors using Power BI visualizations.

-Predictive Modeling: Applied predictive modeling techniques within Power BI to forecast and understand potential future churn.
+ 5.Predictive Modeling: Applied predictive modeling techniques within Power BI to forecast and understand potential future churn.

-Visualization and Reporting: Created compelling and informative Power BI reports and dashboards to communicate findings and recommendations.
+ 6.Visualization and Reporting: Created compelling and informative Power BI reports and dashboards to communicate findings and recommendations.

 About
 This repository contains the code and resources for a customer churn data analysis project conducted entirely using Power BI.
 The project aims to analyze customer churn data, derive insights, and provide recommendations for improving customer retention strategies.